maplibre/maplibre.github.io/content/news/2022-12-18-maplibre-rs-monthly/index.md

 ## 📰 News

+Technically, this is not a "monthly" as I did not find the time in the past months to regularly write these.
+A lot has happened in the past months, though!

+At least three major features and a few quality-of-developer-life features are cooking and are soon ready for testing.
+For better debugging I integreated egui into maplibre-rs.
+This should make it easy to display statistics like the current FPS or selected feature on the map.
+I could also imagine that a style editor in the style of [Maputnik](https://maputnik.github.io/) could be feasible.

+Apart from egui, I also added a visualizing red border around tiles.
+This helped to improve the data loading performance of the renderer, as it become obvious which data loaded too slow.

 {{< page-figure "egui.png" "egui integration" 1000 >}}
 egui integration
 {{< /page-figure >}}

+In late summer, [@Drabble](https://github.com/Drabble) already started working on a proof-of-concept for extruded 3D buildings.
+The work required several rebases over the months, but it survived and looks stunning!
+As per-feature rendering is currently missing, all buildings have the same hight right now.
+I hope to change that in the near future.
+Though, I noticed that implementing design changes are usually accompanied by multiple concrete problems.
+As we integrate more features which are dependent on feature properties (building height, color properties, etc.) the required design changes will be uncovered.

 {{< page-figure "extrusion.png" "building extrusion" 1000 >}}
 3D building extrusion
 {{< /page-figure >}}

+In parallel [@Quillasp](https://github.com/Quillasp) worked on adding raster tile support to maplibre-rs.
+It already works on native platforms (Android, iOS, Linux, Windows) and in browsers.
+Though, the decoding of the images is done using WebWorkers.
+In the future, the browser should be tasked with the decoding jobs.

 {{< page-figure "raster.png" "raster tile rendering" 1000 >}}
 Raster tiles
 {{< /page-figure >}}

+Last but not least, I ported the SDF font rendering from the maps-rs prototype by [Luke Seelenbinder](https://github.com/lseelenbinder).
+On the second try, it worked quite perfectly.
+Currently, there is no collision detection in place, which means that labels overlap while zooming in and out.
+Collision detection on its own is an interesting problem.
+On the OSM Slack we discussed whether this could be implemented on the GPU.
+Current ideas for that are documented in a deck.gl [GitHub issue](https://github.com/visgl/deck.gl/issues/7374).

 <figure>
   <video